Cofibrantly generated lax orthogonal factorisation systems: Lax orthogonality of KZ-cofibrantly generated AWFS s

-By definition, this diagram induces an equaliser diagram at the level of corresponding categories of algebras over $\C^\two_\uc$, so it exhibits the ordinary monad $\mathsf{R}_\uc$ as the algebraic coequaliser of $\tau$ and $\nu$, and by~\cite[Prop.~26.2]{MR589937}, as the coequaliser of this pair of morphisms in the category $\mathbf{Mnd}(\C^\two_\uc)$ of --~ordinary~-- monads on $\C^\two_\uc$.
+By definition, this diagram induces the equaliser diagram at the level of corresponding categories of algebras over $\C^\two_\uc$, depicted on the left, so it exhibits the ordinary monad $\mathsf{R}_\uc$ as the algebraic coequaliser of $\tau$ and $\nu$, and by~\cite[Prop.~26.2]{MR589937}, as the coequaliser of this pair of morphisms in the category $\mathbf{Mnd}(\C^\two_\uc)$ of monads on $\C^\two_\uc$.